matplotlib/governance/people.md

 - TBD
 - TBD

-NOTE: The Council will be initially formed through BDFL nomination from the set of existing Developers who meet the criteria laid out in the governance document.
+NOTE: The Council will be initially formed through PL nomination from the set of existing Developers who meet the criteria laid out in the governance document.